Comparing Saunas: Infrared Heaters / Emitters

 NEAR INFRARED (NIR)

 Nothing exemplifies inexperience with health like adding something that can be detrimental to health and calling it an advantage.
 Since the early 1900s it has been known that exposure to near infrared (NIR) promotes the formation of cataracts (opacity, or clouding of the lens of the eye).
-We suggest googling “glass-workers cataract” for more information.
+It has also more recently been shown to damage the skin, causing premature aging, and even increasing the risk of skin cancer.
 High Tech Health saunas do not use NIR.

 LOW DURABILITY / LOW RELIABILITY